Megaupload's Dotcom gains access to NZ spy records

 The court ruled that Dotcom's lawyers can access information about the New Zealand police's request to the GCSB for information, documents the agency holds about his residency status, and which other agencies, including U.S. federal authorities, it shared its information with.

-"Plainly most of what is sought by the plaintiffs is relevant," High Court Judge Helen Winkelmann said in a written judgement.
+"Plainly most of what is sought by the plaintiffs is relevant," High Court Judge Helen Winkelmann said in a written judgment.

 "The plaintiffs are entitled to discovery of the items."